 Ringing in the New Year is supposed to be exciting.
 The thing is, it’s often far from it.
-While smearing trout atop countless cucumber rounds for the night’s festivities, we’re reminded how our New Year’s resolutions didn’t last more than a few, by which I mean maximum two, of the 52 weeks we were supposed to uphold them.
+We’re hyped up on sugar while we enjoy the night’s festivities, but when we crash, we’re reminded how our New Year’s resolutions don’t last more than a few weeks.
+By which I mean a maximum of two of the 52 weeks we were supposed to uphold them.
 We’re reminded we don’t have the willpower.
 We don’t have the discipline.
 We’re “failures”.

 Not even one week later (yes, you have permission to laugh), I was tricking myself into chocolatey granola bars—they’re healthful and fibrous and good for the heart, no?—and jam-topped toast, because jam’s practically a fruit, right?
 My goal—no sugar, at all, ever—was too ambitious.
 It caused me to crumble, and quick.

 This year, I’m tackling the same sugar-free resolution, but with a micro-resolution mindset.
 Instead of saying none, ever, my micro-resolution is: enjoy two desserts per week.
 Seems doable, right?
 This means I can still enjoy a vanilla yogurt every now and then, and I won’t feel so painfully deprived.
 By moderating my sugar intake instead of ending it, hard and fast, I’ll be able to more easily achieve my ultimate goal of hormonal balance.
 Win, win.

 How to turn over-ambitious resolutions into manageable micro-resolutions: